TerraformersMC/Biolith/README.md

 At this time, aside from any new things I've implemented and forgotten to update here, the following features are present:

+* Place an Overworld or Nether biome at a specified noise point.
-* Replace an Overworld biome entirely or in part.
+* Replace an Overworld or Nether biome entirely or in part.
-* Add a sub-biome to an Overworld or modded biome.
+* Add a sub-biome to an Overworld or Nether or modded biome.

 * Register custom surface rules.
 * Override vanilla surfaces using custom surface builders.